toddkitta/CortanaIntelligenceWorkshopPrereqDeployment/README.md

 This particular ARM template will deploy the following resources into a new Resource Group:

 * An HDInsight Spark cluster with 2 worker nodes.
+* An Azure ML Workspace.
+After the deployment is completed, you can go to https://studio.azureml.net/ and view your workspace.
+You will need to sign in with the same account that you use to sign in to Azure.
 * A Windows 2012 R2 VM that will act as a Lab VM where you will run the Data Factory Data Management Gateway.
 This VM is basically a workstation for you so you do not have to install software on your personal/work device.
 * Supporting resources - both the Spark cluster and the Lab VM need a few requisite resources in order to operate such as storage accounts, networks, a public IP, etc.